cdent/gabbi/docs/source/index.rst

 Gabbi is a tool for running HTTP tests where requests and responses are expressed as declarations in a collection of YAML files.

-If you're not after the overview see the :doc:`gabbi` documentation and the test files in the `source distribution`_.
+If you're not after the overview and just want to get on with it, see the :doc:`gabbi` documentation and the test files in the `source distribution`_.

+The name is derived from "gabby": excessively talkative.
+In a test environment this is a good thing.
+The "y" to an "i" is an optimization for any future backronyms.

 .. _source distribution: https://github.com/cdent/gabbi